 Erie County, New York- Erie County Clerk Michael P. Kearns announced the New York State Department of Motor Vehicles (DMV) is preparing to launch the first phase of a new, modernized technology system designed to improve customer service and streamline operations for both residents and DMV staff in February.

-To complete this major upgrade, all DMV offices—including those serving Erie County—will temporarily suspend operations over the Presidents’ Day weekend.
-Beginning Friday, February 13 at 12:00 p.m., all in-person DMV offices will close, and online and phone services will be unavailable statewide.
-This brief shutdown is necessary to safely install and test the new system before it goes live.
+To complete this major upgrade, the County-run DMV offices serving Erie and Niagara Counties will temporarily suspend operations beginning Friday, February 13 at 12:00 p.m.
+In addition, all NYS DMV offices will close statewide, with online and phone services unavailable beginning at 2:00 p.m.
+This brief shutdown is necessary to safely install and test the new software system before it goes live.

 DMV services, both in person and online, are expected to fully resume on Wednesday, February 18.
 To ensure a smooth transition, appointments will be required for all in-person visits from February 18 through February 20 at all Erie County Auto Bureau Branch Offices.
 Mobile DMV services in Grand Island and Concord will remain suspended during this period and are expected to resume the following week.